 Thank you for your interest in the Doctoral Program in Clinical Psychology at the University of Utah.
-We realize that the process of deciding which doctoral programs to apply to, not to mention the process of submitting applications, can be a difficult process for some applicants.
-Below we have provided some information about our program that we hope will assist you in making an informed decision about whether our program is right for you, as well as answer some FAQs.
-If after reading through this information, you still have questions, I encourage you to reach out to the Director of Clinical Training at Michael.himle@utah.edu or to the individual faculty member(s) that you are interested in working with.
-We look forward to reviewing your application!
+We realize that the process of deciding which doctoral programs to apply to and the process of submitting applications can be a difficult and daunting process.
+Below we have provided some information about our program that we hope will assist you in making an informed decision about whether our program might be a good fit for your career goals and whether you should apply.
+FAQs.
+If after reading through this information, you still have questions, I encourage you to reach out to the Director of Clinical Training, Dr. Brian Baucom.
+Dr. Baucom can be reached at brian.baucom@utah.edu.
+Applicants are also encouraged to reach out to individual faculty member(s) that they are interested in working with.

-Which faculty are planning to accept students into their labs in the 2022-2023 application cycle?
+Which faculty are planning to accept students into their labs in the upcoming application cycle?